glennole/glennole/README.md

 # glennole

-Platform for hosting different small apps for own usage The following apps are available or under construction:
+Platform for hosting different small apps for own usage.
+Its protected by Auth0's free services.
+The following apps are available or under construction:
  - Economy - An overview of shared household economy